The day that Leon arrived (December 24

 My biggest point of pride, though, was that while in Dhaka I learned to cross

-the street!
 At first, my tactic was to find a local and, when they decided to cross the street, I would walk exactly beside that person with the same stride.
-They

 sometimes gave me a funny look, but most of the time they started to lead the